SharpieLaBeouf/Louron-Engine/README.md

 - Simple Animations - can load animations and play them back during runtime (WIP)
 - Multiple render targets - e.g., multiple cameras with different viewports may render the scene
 - Thread pool job system (WIP: need to implement use of local queues, and add yielding to jobs)
+- CMAKE system!
+- Git submodules!
+- Linux Support!
+Sort of...
+Still a WIP ironing out all the kinks

 ## Goals